joybiswas007/torrents-api/README.md

 Example `.env` file:

 ```
-PORT=PORT //If NO port is set then port 10000 is used.
+PORT=AnyPortYouLike //If NO port is set then port 10000 is used.
 ONE337X=https://1337x.to
 BIT_SEARCH=https://bitsearch.to
 TOR_LOCK=https://www.torlock.com